-30-year fixed rates were also down by 187 basis points since November 2018’s most recent peak of 4.94%.
+30-year fixed rates were still down by 208 basis points since November 2018’s last peak of 4.94%.

 Economic Data from the Week

 It was a relatively busy first half of the week, with inflation figures for August in focus on Tuesday.